deleplanquet/code_bp/README.rst

 SAC format
 ----------

-The following code convert the original data into SAC files.
+The following code converts the original data into SAC files.

 .. code-block:: python3